individual therapy

 Often these patterns have long roots.
 The beliefs we carry about whether we’re loveable, whether closeness is safe, whether we’re fundamentally enough – these aren’t usually formed in adulthood.
 They develop early, through the relationships that shaped us, and they become so familiar that we stop noticing them.
 They show up in who we’re drawn to, how we handle conflict, what we do when we feel hurt or unseen, how we speak to ourselves when things go wrong.

-Insight into all of this is valuable.
-But insight alone rarely shifts it.
-That’s because these patterns aren’t just held in thought — they live in the body, in automatic responses, in the things we do before we’ve had a chance to choose differently.
+Insight into all of this is valuable, but it rarely shifts things on its own.
+That’s because our beliefs aren’t just held in thought – they live in the body, in automatic responses, in the things we do before we’ve had a chance to choose differently.

 This is active, engaged therapy.
 I won’t just listen and nod.